tknnn/CS5200Project_Databases/README.md

 # DBMS Project CS 5200
-A repository for project for CS5200 Northeastern University at Northeastern University Requirements in spec.pdf and nav.pdf
+A repository for project for CS5200 Northeastern University at Northeastern University

+# Requirements in spec.pdf and narrative.pdf

 # Program Names (Command Line Interface)